joshwalawender/KeckUtilities/README.md

 Used to generate an ICS file (for use in typical calendar applications) of support nights.

-The latest updated removed the need to separately download the telescope schedule and it queries the telescope database directly (via web interface).

 To use, clone this repository to your machine:
 ```
 git clone https://github.com/joshwalawender/KeckUtilities.git